zhangchiqing/blog/posts/2018-06-05-functor-applicative-why.md

       In an equation for ‘it’: it = greet "Alice"
 ```

-If we remember to validate the name, and now we have a `Maybe User` value, but still we passed it `greet` instead of `checkAndGreet`, then the code won't compile either.
+If we remember to validate the name, and now we have a `Maybe User` value, but still we passed it to `greet` instead of `checkAndGreet`, then the code won't compile either.
 Because `Maybe User` and `User` are different types.

 ```
 > greet (Just (User "Alice"))